 In 2019, a far more serious outbreak in the war-torn eastern region of the country would prove a much sterner test.
 As cases rose rapidly in North Kivu and Ituri provinces, threatening to spread into bordering countries Rwanda, Uganda, Burundi and South Sudan, a repeat of the West Africa outbreak just a few years earlier was a very real possibility.

 The stockpile was immediately put to use, with Vaccine Alliance partners such as the WHO supporting the government’s efforts to implement a ring vaccination strategy in one of the world’s most difficult regions.

-Not only was the context a challenge, the vaccine itself brought with it complexities that needed to be solved to ensure it could reach the people that needed it.
+Not only was the context challenging, but the vaccine itself brought with it complexities that needed to be solved to ensure it could reach the people that needed it.
 Unlike regular drugs, all vaccines need to be transported and stored at certain temperatures to remain effective.
 For the vast majority this means keeping them in fridges at between 2 and 8 degrees Celsius.
 The Ebola vaccine, however, needs to be kept at -70 to -80 degrees Celsius – colder than most household freezers.
 In an equatorial region with intermittent electricity, poor roads and few health clinics, this could have been an insurmountable challenge.

 However, the heroic efforts of Congolese vaccinators, logisticians and health workers meant over 300,000 people in DRC and neighbouring countries consented to and received the vaccine, with doses taken from the investigational stockpile.

 Technology also played a role.
 The Arktek vaccine storage device, developed by Intellectual Ventures Laboratory, makes use of the same technology used to protect spacecraft from extreme temperatures to store vaccines as low as -80 degrees Celsius, without electricity.
 With funding from Gavi, these were deployed across the region to ensure vaccines could get to where they needed to be.